Frequently Asked Questions about

 Have your refund policies changed?

 Yes.
-We have launched new temporary policies that will be in effect for events as soon as we can re-open.
+We have launched new temporary ticketing policies that will be in effect for events for the near future.
 Our policies are largely the same, but for canceled or postponed shows throughout the pandemic, they now include an option to receive a credit toward future performances.
-They also offer patrons the opportunity to receive a credit or refund if they are unable to attend for health reasons.
+Our updated temporary policies also offer patrons the opportunity to receive a credit or refund if they are unable to attend for health reasons.